Manisha-Lakhe/Manisha-Lakhe/README.md

 - 👋 Hi, I’m @Manisha-Lakhe
 - 👀 I’m interested in everything that sounds cool
-- 🌱 I’m currently learning DataScience and Python
+- 🌱 I’m currently learning DataScience and Python web development
 - 💞️ I use Linux

 ### Connect with me: